centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-sql-metrics.md

 ## Overview

-This Pack ships metrics collected from Centreon SQL real-time database.
+This Pack ships metrics collected from the Centreon SQL real-time database.
 Get a complete overview of its virtual curves capabilities [here](https://thewatch.centreon.com/product-how-to-21/get-to-know-app-centreon-sql-metric-pack-and-start-building-some-virtual-curves-296)

 ## Pack Assets